 Exploring The Ancient Ruins Of Rome

 Then, head to the Roman Forum right outside the Colosseum.
 Once the city centre of Rome, the landmark looks strikingly similar to something straight out of a fantasy movie, with tall buildings, pillars, columns, arches, etc. Today, the Forum is a sprawling ruin of architectural fragments and intermittent archaeological excavations.
-And while much of the Forum is in ruins, there’s still plenty left to admire, which is why over 4 million tourists visit it every year!
-The Forum holds remains of some iconic buildings like the Temple of Antoninus Pius, Temple of Castor and Pollex, and the Arch of Septimius Severus among others.
+Even so, this landmark draws over 4 million tourists every year.
+Highlights include the Temple of Antoninus Pius, Temple of Castor and Pollex, and the Arch of Septimius Severus among others.

-Peel off the many layers of Rome as you go underground to discover the ancient city.
-This unique tour showcases how the Eternal city developed through the ages and how many historic sites can be found below some of the historic sites.
-Some of the popular cataombs include the Catacombs of Domitilla and the Catacomb of Santa Priscilla.
-Some tours are paired in such a way that not only will you see the Catacombs, but also the Basilica San Clemente, a Roman Catholic minor basilica dedicated to Pope Clement I. A guided tour of the Catacombs is recommended as simply walking through the ruins without knowing the history is simply spooky.
-If you're a daredevil, sign up for the Catacombs and Crypt tour at night with exclusive after hour access!
+Descend underground to delve deeper into the many layers of Rome: enjoy a tour that showcases how the Eternal city evolved through the years and the many historic sites that can be found here.
+Explore the Catacombs of Domitilla, the Catacomb of Santa Priscilla, the Basilica San Clemente, and more.
+A guided tour of the Roman Catacombs is recommended as simply walking through the ruins without knowing the history is simply spooky.

 Sauntering Through Central Rome